aravinthakshan/OOPenheimer/README.md

 - **credentials.json**: Stores user credentials and additional details for both doctors and patients.
 - **appointments.json**: Stores the appointment details, including doctor name, patient name, date, and time.

-# **Shell Script**

-**run.sh**: A shell script to simplify running the JavaFX application.
-This script sets up the necessary JavaFX libraries and launches the application.

 ## JSON File Structure
 ### `credentials.json`